Take Home Exam (tentamen)

-(iii) There are two ways to submit your work. (a) Your work may be handed in to NADA's studentexpedition no later than Friday 16th May 2008 at 12.00 am.
-After this time it will be marked as late, and marks will be subtracted pro-rata. (b) If for any reason your are unable to reach the studentexpedition yourself (for example if you are at work) then you may post your manuscript to: Studentexpeditionen, NADA, KTH, 100 44 Stockholm.
+(iii) There are two ways to submit your work. (a) Your work may be handed in to NADA's studentexpedition no later than Monday 1st September 2008 at 12.00 am.
+After this time it will be marked as late, and marks will be subtracted pro-rata. (b) If for any reason your are unable to reach the studentexpedition yourself (for example if you are at work) then you may post your manuscript to: Prutt08 Omtenta, Studentexpeditionen, NADA, KTH, 100 44 Stockholm.
 The date and time on the postmark will be taken as the date and time of your submission.
 The same deadline applies to manuscripts submitted by post.

 (iv) If manuscripts are submitted in any other place or by any other means than those described in Part (iii) then the examiner and NADA cannot be held responsible in the case that manuscripts are lost.

 (v) If you have any questions about the exam (for example, if you do not understand a question) you may call my mobile number 076 223 86 79.
-Please do not call before 9.00 am or after 7.00pm!
+As the exam period is a weekend, please do not call before 11.00 am or after 17.00pm!

 (vi) You may use your kursbunt, and any course books.
 You are allowed to use the internet including search engines.
 However, any work which you download and use must be credited to its source.
 You are not allowed to discuss or develop your answer with anyone else before all manuscripts have been handed in.
 You are not allowed to copy anyone else's work.
 By handing in your manuscript you are declaring that you have abided by these rules.
 In the case that cheating is suspected, actions will be taken against all students involved.